KSanders04/Music-Recommendation/README.md

 - **GUI**: adds a pop-up GUI program that displays the results cleaner.
 ## Prerequisites
 - **Java and Gradle and GUI addition**
-- **Jamendo Api accountt**: You will need a API key to access the Jamendo API.
+- **Jamendo Api account**: You will need a API key to access the Jamendo API.

 ## Instructions